ighour/my-next-adventure/README.md

 ### Closed Alpha

 - [ ] Invites
-- Use one table for invites, can be relationed to Users or Adventures.
+- Use Invite table for Adventures invite.
-- remainingUses.
-Can relation to many users.
-- Use friendly 8 digits invite (letters+numbers), and need to be unique (whe creating, try again if generated a existing one).
 - Adventure get invite will upsert invite (add default remainingUses and expireAt) (create new one if remaningUses or expireAt requires it).

 - [ ] Magic email